julyfun/dsp-lab2/lab1-to-3.typ

 #figure(image("pic2/t4.c.6.png", width: 50%))

 We consider a tiny part of the unit circle close to the pole. $A B$ is a very small part of the unit circle, so it is approximately a line.
 At $omega = omega_"peak"$, the magnification is $y / x$ according to the property of a comb filter.
 To normalize the gain function, we will multiply `bz` by $x / y$.
-We can deduce that the proper $Delta omega$ that makes that bandwidth $1"Hz"$ is: $ Delta omega = 2 pi times 1 / 2 times 1 / f_s tilde.eq 0.0157 $
+We can deduce that the proper $Delta omega$ that makes that bandwidth $1"Hz"$ is: $ Delta omega_c = 2 pi times 1 / 2 times 1 / f_s tilde.eq 0.0157 $

-Let's now find that condition that $x$ and $y$ should meet, with all the variable positive real numbers:
+Let's now find that condition that $x$ and $y$ should meet, with all the variable positive real numbers, so that when $Delta omega = Delta omega_c$, the attenuation is $1 / sqrt(2)$:

 $
   q / p x / y = 1 / sqrt(2)
 $

 Here $q / p$ stands for the ratio of the distances from $F$ to the zero point and to pole point, $x / y$ stands for the normalization coefficient.

 Square both sides: